Josh Caulfield

-Josh Caulfield (born 9 June 1997) is an English professional rugby union player who plays in the second row for Ealing Trailfinders Rugby Club.
+Josh Caulfield (born 9 June 1997) is an English professional rugby union player who plays in the second row for Bristol Bears.

 Career

 In March 2015, Caulfield represented England Under-18.
 He was part of the successful England U20 side that completed a 'grand slam' during the 2017 Six Nations Under 20s Championship.
 Later that year, Caulfield was a member of the England U20 squad at the 2017 World Rugby Under 20 Championship and started in the final which saw England lose against New Zealand U20 to finish runners-up.

 Caulfield started out in club rugby playing for his hometown club Taunton Titans, but would go on to begin his professional career with Exeter Chiefs.
 He made his first appearance for Exeter in an Anglo-Welsh Cup fixture against Cardiff Blues in November 2016.
 After being dual-registered with Cornish Pirates for four seasons, Caulfield made a permanent transfer to the Pirates in May 2020.
 Later that year he spent time on loan with Wasps RFC.

 In June 2022, having made more than 100 appearances for Cornish Pirates it was announced that Caulfield would leave the club to join Rugby Premiership club London Irish.
 He started in the 2022–23 Premiership Rugby Cup final which they lost against Exeter to finish runners-up.

 At the end of the 2022-23 season, London Irish entered administration.
 In June 2023, it was confirmed that Caulfield had signed a contract to play for Rugby Premiership club Bristol Bears.
 He made his debut for Bristol Bears on 9 September 2023, in the Premiership Rugby Cup away against his former club Exeter Chiefs.
 After 36 appearances he left Bristol in May 2025.

 He joined Ealing Trailfinders ahead of the 2025-26 season.